 Certifying a settlement class also requires appointing class counsel.
-IPPs nominate Tom Brill as lead counsel for the settlement class.
+IPPs nominate Tom Brill as Lead Counsel for the Settlement Class.
 For the reasons discussed in the Court's analysis of adequacy, supra, Mr. Brill is an appropriate choice.
-The Court finds the other proposed class counsel to be well qualified as well, again for the reasons discussed in the Court's analysis of adequacy.
+The Court also finds the other proposed Class Counsel to be well qualified, again for the reasons discussed in the Court's analysis of adequacy.
+Accordingly, the Court finds that each of the proposed firms are qualified to act as Settlement Class Counsel under Rule 23(g).